sderosiaux/golb/pages/2017-01-30-what-can-we-do-with-jmx/index.md

 Camel can subscribe to MBeans that are listenable: MBeans that implements `javax.management.NotificationBroadcaster` (this just offers a simple publisher/subscriber interface).

-It's quite common to inherit directly from `NotificationBroadcasterSupport` that implements it and support Executors (to notify the listener asynchronously).
+It's quite common to inherit directly from `NotificationBroadcasterSupport` that implements it and support Executors (to notify the listeners asynchronously).

 A typical MBean implementation would be: